aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/04-create-a-cluster.md

 tags = ["tutorial", "initialize", "ParallelCluster"]
 +++

-In the previous steps you have created the Pcluster Manager stack and connected to Pcluster Manager.
-You will now create a cluster using the Cluster Creation Wizard of Pcluster Manager.
-We will run through all stages progressively.
+In the previous steps you connected to **Pcluster Manager**.
+You will now create a cluster using the Cluster Creation Wizard:

 1. **Click** on one of the two *Create Cluster* button.